Bruce Liddington: Early background

 His mother worked in a shoe factory and his father was a stonemason, he attended Wellingborough Grammar School.
 In his gap year he worked in a London secondary modern school as an unqualified teacher.

 Teaching career

 He did his first degree in English at Queen Mary College, and moved on to do a PGCE in Cambridge where he listened to a lecture by the prominent chief education officer of West Yorkshire, Sir Alec Clegg.
 Clegg believed schools should pursue "the education of the spirit … the child's loves and hates … hopes and fears", and Liddington who said in a Guardian interview "I've always been attracted to kids who've had a hard time in life", was inspired to work in the deprived mining community of Conisbrough.
 He found the low levels of aspiration that he witnessed frustrating.
-After three years he went to the states to study for a masters.
+After three years he went to the states to study for a master's degree.